liferay-search/liferay-docs/en/user/articles/200-managing-apps/05-app-types.markdown

 ## Web Plugins

-Web plugins are regular Java EE web modules designed to work with @product@.
+Web plugins are regular Java EE web modules designed to work with @sharepoint@.
 You can integrate with various Enterprise Service Bus (ESB) implementations, as well as Single Sign-On implementations, workflow engines, and so on.
-These are implemented as web modules used by @product@ portlets to provide functionality.
+These are implemented as web modules used by @sharepoint@ portlets to provide functionality.

 ## Templates and Themes

 [Templates](/docs/7-2/frameworks/-/knowledge_base/f/layout-templates-intro) and
 [themes](/docs/7-2/frameworks/-/knowledge_base/f/themes-introduction) are
-plugins that change @product@'s appearance.
+plugins that change @sharepoint@'s appearance.
 Templates (layout templates) control how you can arrange portlets on a page.
 They make up a page's body (the large area into which you can drag and drop portlets).
 There are several built-in layout templates.
 If you have a complex page layout (especially for your home page), you may wish to create a custom layout template of your own.

-Themes can completely transform @product@'s look and feel.
+Themes can completely transform @sharepoint@'s look and feel.
 Most organizations have their own look and feel standards that apply to all of their web sites and applications.
-By using a theme plugin, an organization can apply these standards on @product@.
+By using a theme plugin, an organization can apply these standards on @sharepoint@.
 There are many available theme plugins on Liferay's web site and more are being added every day.
 This makes it easy for theme developers, as they can customize existing themes instead of writing a new one from scratch.